justcallmesavy/coding_portfolio/README.md

 # coding_portfolio
-This repository is where I am going to be posting different projects that I am working on while developing my skills in python and sql.
-I'll be updating this as I progress and try out different tasks/problems
+This repository is where I will be posting different projects that I am working on while developing my skills in Python and SQL.
+I'll be updating this as I progress and try out various tasks/problems.
+If you have have suggestions on how I can improve please feel free to let me know.